DwitrishaSaha/organicmaps/README.md

 ## Features

-Sarathi is the ultimate companion app for travellers, tourists, hikers, and cyclists:
+SAARTHIis the ultimate companion app for travellers, tourists, hikers, and cyclists:

 - Detailed offline maps with places that don't exist on other maps, thanks to [OpenStreetMap](https://openstreetmap.org)
 - Cycling routes, hiking trails, and walking paths